Bira/octopus-carnival/_drafts/wir-mm3-4e-catoblepas.md

-If someone within 5 squares of the harbinger willingly tries to move away from it, they're subject to the beast's **Final Glance**, an opportunity action that targets Will and has complicated effects.
+If someone within 5 squares of the harbinger willingly tries to move away from it, they're subject to the beast's **Final Glance**, an opportunity action that targets Will.
 A victim hit by the glance takes 5 necrotic damage and becomes Vulnerable 5 to all damage (save ends).
 When they pass that save, they take another 10 necrotic damage.

 ### Catoblepas Tragedian